saltyorg/docs/docs/apps/plex.md

     ![](../images/plex-media-server/plex-02-intro.png)

-2. Next screen will show you a list of servers, with a randomly generated name.
+2. Next screen will show you your server, with a randomly generated name.
 Give it a friendly name and click "NEXT".

     ![](../images/plex-media-server/plex-03-server-setup-1.png)